-In Test 4, the highly non-linear boundary condition imposed by the Rocky Mountains (for which NH/U = O(1)) was studied.
-Both wind speed and direction were kept constant with height, but two different wind speeds were used, namely: $U = 10 \text{ m s}^{-1}$ and $U = 20 \text{ m s}^{-1}$.
-For the 10 m s-1 simulation, NH/U = 2, so mountain waves were relatively weak and propagated upwards without breaking at that level where turbulence was observed.
-For the 20 m s-1 simulation, NH/U = 1 and mountain waves broke at multiple altitudes.
+In test 4, the highly nonlinear boundary condition imposed by the Rocky Mountains [for which NH/U = O(1)] was studied.
+Both wind speed and direction were kept constant with height, but two different wind speeds were used, namely: U = 10 and $20 \text{ m s}^{-1}$ .
+For the $10 \text{ m s}^{-1}$ simulation, NH/U = 2, so mountain waves were relatively weak and propagated upward without breaking at the level where turbulence was observed.
+For the $20 \,\mathrm{m\,s^{-1}}$ simulation, NH/U = 1 and mountain waves broke at multiple altitudes.
 These tests show that for the orography and flow configuration under investigation, wave breaking is quite sensitive to the wind speed of the incoming flow.
-The large variation of U in the lowest kilometres of the atmosphere does not allow us to exclude self-induced overturning as a possible wave breaking mechanism.
+The large variation of U in the lowest kilometers of the atmosphere does not allow us to exclude self-induced overturning as a possible wave breaking mechanism.
 Instead, this mechanism probably coexists with the directional wind shear, which acts to localize vertically the wave breaking regions.

-In connection with the studied wave breaking event, a significant downwind transport of unstable air was detected in horizontal cross-sections of the flow.
+In connection with the studied wave breaking event, a significant downwind transport of unstable air was detected in horizontal cross sections of the flow.
 This allows mountain-wave-induced turbulence to be found at large horizontal distances from the orography that generates the waves.

-A possible explanation for the observed flow pattern is the existence of an "asymptotic wake", as predicted by Shutts (1998) using linear theory for waves approaching critical levels in directional shear flows.
+A possible explanation for the observed flow pattern is the existence of an "asymptotic wake," as predicted by Shutts (1998) using linear theory for waves approaching critical levels in directional shear flows.
 The asymptotic wake translates into lobes of maximum wave energy extending roughly along the wind direction at a particular height, but not perfectly aligned with the wind.
-This peculiar flow structure was displayed by the horizontal velocity perturbation field (u', v') in horizontal cross-sections of the simulated flow.
+This peculiar flow structure was displayed by the horizontal velocity perturbation field (u', v') in horizontal cross sections of the simulated flow.

-Critical levels associated with directional wind shear were further investigated using spectral analysis of the magnitude of the (u'.v') vector.
+Critical levels associated with directional wind shear were further investigated using spectral analysis of the magnitude of the (u', v') vector.
 This was done for a fully idealized flow and for the more realistic flow that is the main focus of the present paper.
-Power spectra of the horizontal velocity perturbation at different heights and changes in the corresponding wave energy distribution by wavenumber (i.e. wave energy absorption/enhancement) were analysed.
+Power spectra of the horizontal velocity perturbation at different heights and changes in the corresponding wave energy distribution by wavenumber (i.e., wave energy absorption/enhancement) were analyzed.

-For the fully idealized simulation, the continuous distribution of critical levels in the vertical makes the dominant wave-number vector at each height be (almost) perpendicular to the background wind vector at that height.
-As a result, the wave-number vector of the most energetic wave-mode rotates counter-clockwise, following the background wind 90 degrees out of phase.
+For the fully idealized simulation, the continuous distribution of critical levels in the vertical makes the dominant wavenumber vector at each height be (almost) perpendicular to the background wind vector at that height.
+As a result, the wavenumber vector of the most energetic wave mode rotates counterclockwise, following the background wind 90° out of phase.
 The implications of this for the approximate perpendicularity between the background wind vector and the wave velocity perturbation vector at critical levels is discussed by Guarino et al. (2016).
 For the semi-idealized simulation, it was still possible to detect a rotation of the dominant wavenumber with the wind, even if less clearly than in the idealized case.
-In particular, the wind direction and the dominant wave-number were seen to be approximately perpendicular between

-7.5 and 10.5 km where most of the wave breaking occurs in physical space.
+In particular, the wind direction and the dominant wavenumber were seen to be approximately perpendicular between 7.5 and 10.5 km where most of the wave breaking occurs in physical space.